py5coding/py5book/reference/py5tools_live_coding_snapshot.md

 A suggested use case for this is to put the function calls in your code but leave them commented out.
 When you have working code that you want to create a backup and a screenshot for but don't want to pause your workflow to do both manually, simply uncomment the code and save the file.
 A backup and a screenshot will then be created for you in the `archive` subdirectory.

-This function will do nothing when not running through py5's live coding feature.
+This function will do nothing when not running through py5's Live Coding feature.

 Look at the online ["Live Coding"](/content/live_coding) documentation to learn more.